EU AI Act · Regulation (EU) 2024/1689

 What is the difference between a provider and a deployer under the EU AI Act?

 A provider develops an AI system or general-purpose AI model and places it on the EU market or puts it into service under its own name.
 A deployer uses an AI system under its authority (other than in a personal non-professional activity).
-Providers carry the bulk of pre-market obligations: risk management, technical documentation, conformity assessment, CE marking, and EU-database registration for high-risk systems.
+Providers carry the bulk of pre-market obligations: risk management, technical documentation, conformity assessment, CE marking, and EU-database registration for Annex III high-risk systems.
 Deployers carry use-time obligations: human oversight, monitoring, log retention, and — for certain high-risk uses — a Fundamental Rights Impact Assessment under Article 27.

 See how EU AI Act governance fits your organisation